Guide to Direct Loans

 To be considered a 2nd-year undergraduate for loan purposes, you must have completed 31 or more credit hours.
 If you want to use transfer credits to qualify as a 2nd-year undergraduate, your transcript(s) from other schools must be evaluated and posted to your Tulsa Community College record before your loan is processed.
 Take your unopened official transcript(s) to the Admissions and Records Office and make sure you indicate you want your transcripts evaluated for Financial Aid purposes.

 Caution: Once you have exceeded the maximum credit hour limit (including TCC credits and transfer credits), financial aid will not be automatically processed for you at Tulsa Community College—that includes student loans.

-Q. Entrance counseling and the Master Promissory Note (MPN) are required.
+Q. Is the entrance counseling and the Master Promissory Note (MPN) required?